Return to site

 We find that the CFPB is currently structured to collect complaints from consumers and investigate them.
 To ensure these investigations are done in a fair, unbiased way we propose modifying this structure by adding provisions for falsification of reports.
 In addition, modern methods of communication such as texting or social media should be included so there can be an easier flow between consumer and collector (FDCPA).
 Finally any contradictions found within collections law need clarified to help collectors avoid making difficult decisions on who they have cases against.

-8. Loosen regulations in buying and selling of debt- and increase penalties for creditors and fake collectors stealing information for identity theft and false debts.
+Loosen regulations on the buying and selling of debt while increasing penalties for creditors and imposters involved in identity theft and fabricating debts.

 Conclusion: The Consumer Financial Protection Bureau (CFPB) is currently structured to collect complaints from consumers and investigate them.
 To ensure these investigations are done in a fair, unbiased way we propose modifying this structure by adding provisions for falsification of reports.
 In addition, modern methods of communication such as texting or social media should be included so there can be an easier flow between consumer and collector (FDCPA).
 Finally any contradictions found within collections law need clarified to help collectors avoid making difficult decisions on who they have cases against.
 Reach out if you would like more information about the changes that might take place with the CFPB's current setup!